2000 United States Senate election in Minnesota

 The 2000 United States Senate election in Minnesota was held on November 7, 2000, to select a U.S. senator from the state of Minnesota.
-The race pitted incumbent Republican Senator Rod Grams against former Minnesota State Auditor Mark Dayton.
-Dayton won with 48.83% of the vote to Grams's 43.29%.
-Dayton declined to run for reelection in 2006 and ran successfully in 2010 and 2014 for governor of Minnesota.
-He was succeeded in the Senate by Amy Klobuchar, who has held the seat ever since.
-Upon Dayton's swearing in, Democrats held both of Minnesota's U.S. Senate seats for the first time since 1978.
-As of 2024, this is the last time that a man won the Class 1 Senate seat in Minnesota.
+Republican incumbent Rod Grams ran for a second consecutive term in office, but he was defeated by former Minnesota state auditor Mark Dayton of the DFL.

+Upon Dayton's swearing in, the Democratic Party held both of Minnesota's Senate seats for the first time since 1978.